Meet our Team

 • Founding Director

-Emily founded Bookbanks in 2022.
-She leads the charity’s strategic development, expansion and partnerships from a London base.
-A writer and journalist, with a background in bookselling, Emily is passionate about building communities around books and also runs Emily’s Walking Book Club, a 4,000-strong community which meets for monthly book walks on Hampstead Heath.
+Based in London and with a background in bookselling, Emily is passionate about building communities around books and also runs Emily’s Walking Book Club, a 4,000-strong community which meets for monthly book walks on Hampstead Heath.

 • Director